spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/vmware-system-requirements.md

 ## vSphere Permissions

-The vSphere user account that deploys VerteX require access to the following vSphere objects and permissions listed in the following table.
+The vSphere user account that deploys Palette require access to the following vSphere objects and permissions listed in the following table.
 Review the vSphere objects and privileges required to ensure each role is assigned the required privileges.

 ### Spectro Root Role Privileges